 In Seekers Church, authority for the health of the community rests with a group of core members.
 This group has adopted the formal name of “Stewards.”
 In the tradition of the Church of the Saviour, the commitment to membership as a Steward is an ordination to ministry.
 This “stewardship” is open to all who feel called to that responsibility and choose to engage in the preparation that is required.

 Stewards are those Seekers who have felt prompted by the Holy Spirit to commit themselves to discovering what it means to live out Gordon Cosby’s vision of being “committed to Christ and one another in unlimited liability.”
-The commitment and disciplines of our Stewards are essentially unchanged from the description of “members” developed in the Church of the Saviour since it was founded in 1947.
 Stewards offer their service to the community in the form of support, guidance, and responsibility for Seekers Church as a legally incorporated organization.

-One of the reasons Seekers Church can welcome diversity and encourage informality within the community without losing the core of our identity and our sense of direction is the strength, and length, of the process for formally becoming a Steward.
+One of the reasons Seekers Church can welcome diversity and encourage informality within the community without losing the core of our identity and our sense of direction is the strength and length of the process for formally becoming a Steward.
 In Seekers Church all Stewards are ministers of the church, and together serve as the board of directors of the church.
-They may seek licensing by governmental authorities to perform weddings.
+They may seek licensing by the DC government to perform weddings.

 We hope that our emphasis on this deliberate, reflective process will protect us from the extremism that has sometimes marked communities in the Free Church tradition.
 By placing the formal decision-making in the hands of those who are fully committed to all elements of the life of the community, we hope to nurture both a dynamic reliance on the Holy Spirit and a conservative reliance on reflection and accountability among the Stewards.